libp2p/js-libp2p/doc/CONFIGURATION.md

 }
 ```

 Moreover, the majority of the modules can be customized via option parameters.
-This way, it is also possible to provide this options through a config object.
+This way, it is also possible to provide this options through a `config` object.
 This config object should have the property name of each building block to configure, the same way as the modules specification.

-**Example:**
+Besides the `modules` and `config`, libp2p allows other internal options and configurations:
+- `datastore`: an instance of [ipfs/interface-datastore](https://github.com/ipfs/interface-datastore/) modules.
+  - This is used in modules such as the DHT.
+If it is not provided, `js-libp2p` will use an in memory datastore.
+- `peerInfo`: a previously created instance of [libp2p/js-peer-info](https://github.com/libp2p/js-peer-info).
+  - This is particularly useful if you want to reuse the same `peer-id`, as well as for modules like `libp2p-delegated-content-routing`, which need a `peer-id` in their instantiation.

+### Examples

+**1) Basic setup**

 ```js
 // Creating a libp2p node with: